Founder and Head Instructor,

 Fa Jun spent the 2000s training with Sifu Baugh and with many other master instructors.
 He served as the caretaker and live-in student for the Lohan Temple and School of Shaolin from 2000-2001 and earned his Qigong instructor certification at that time.
 During that time he also gained his first massage and energy healing certifications.

-In 2003, Fa Jun completed his studies with the Boston Shiatsu School, and went on to be trained as a teacher through both this institution and the Charles River Institute of Healing Arts.
+In 2003, Fa Jun completed his studies with the Boston Shiatsu School, and went on to be trained as a teacher of Zen Shiatsu through both this institution and the Charles River Institute of Healing Arts.
 During this time he also trained with teachers in the Boston area including Yang's Martial Arts Association and the Boston Healing Tao.
 He explored Aikido, Baguazhang, and other arts through local academies.
+He met his mentors in the Sufi Ruhaniat International and studied the profound lineage of practices transmitted by Hazrat Inayat Khan.

 Fa Jun continued to study with Sifu Baugh through intensive sessions and was awarded his Internal Arts Sifu ranking in 2005.